Machine learning for the early classification of broad-lined Ic supernovae

-LSST will issue alerts for new transients, and brokers like \texttt{ALeRCE} will ingest these alerts and provide the stamp classifications for each object.\footnote{\url{https://rubinobservatory.org/for-scientists/data-products/alerts-and-brokers}} This will provide a starting point for potential SN Ic-BL candidates.
-The LSST's Wide Fast Deep (WFD) survey will revisit the same point in the sky at a cadence of 2-4 days, enabling the acquisition of at least two early photometric data points within the first week following explosion. \footnote{\url{https://survey-strategy.lsst.io/baseline/wfd.html}} Our ML model works well with just the first three data points.
+The LSST will issue alerts for new transients, and brokers such as \texttt{ALeRCE} will ingest these alerts and provide the stamp classifications for each object.\footnote{\url{https://rubinobservatory.org/for-scientists/data-products/alerts-and-brokers}} This will provide a starting point for potential SN Ic-BL candidates.
+The LSST's Wide Fast Deep (WFD) survey will revisit the same point in the sky at a cadence of 2-4 days, enabling the acquisition of at least two early photometric data points within the first week following explosion.\footnote{\url{https://survey-strategy.lsst.io/baseline/wfd.html}} Our ML model works well with just the first three data points.
 Thus, coordinated observations with complementary facilities could secure a third data point and would allow for the ML model to be implemented at very early times, providing robust justification for spectroscopic follow-up of suitable candidates.
-Furthermore, LSST’s deep imaging capabilities will provide a 5 $\sigma$ depth of 24.44 AB mag in the \textit{g}-band and 23.98 AB mag in the \textit{r}-band in a single exposure, enabling the coverage of earlier and fainter photometric points \citep{Bianco_22_LSST_im_depth}.
+Furthermore, LSST’s deep imaging capabilities will provide a 5$\sigma$ depth of 24.44 AB mag in the \textit{g}-band and 23.98 AB mag in the \textit{r}-band in a single exposure, enabling the coverage of earlier and fainter photometric points \citep{Bianco_22_LSST_im_depth}.

 Thus, these new surveys will play a pivotal role in capturing the earliest phases of SN Ic-BL evolution.
 Early-time detections will provide sufficient motivation for spectroscopic follow-up closer to the SN trigger time, allowing for valuable investigations of early-time spectroscopic evolution.
 Moreover, early-time observations will facilitate the production of high-quality light curves with well-sampled early-rising data, which is currently lacking in SN Ic-BL photometric datasets.
-Advances in the quality and quantity of these datasets will be key to understanding the properties of the progenitor and in bridging the critical gaps in our understanding of the GRB-SN phenomena.
+Advances in the quality and quantity of these datasets will be key to gaining an understanding of the properties of the progenitor and bridging the critical gaps in our knowledge of the GRB-SN phenomena.